This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 There are a few ways of getting to the carnival, but public transport is your best option when it comes to arriving and leaving.

-Buses to Notting Hill Carnival
+Directions to Notting Hill Carnival (By Bus)

 Extra buses are normally added on during the carnival weekend, but these are also diverted away from the carnival route.

 Bus routes affected by Notting Hill carnival – 2, 7, 16, 18, 23, 27, 28, 31, 36, 46, 52, 70, 94, 98, 148, 205, 220, 228, 295, 316, 328, 332, 414, 452 N7, N16, N18, N28, N31, N98, N205, N207.